 Vaping is an activity that has grown in popularity over the past decade among both teens and adults.
 Many believe that the practice makes it easier for smokers to give up cigarettes, and some studies support this argument.

 Proponents of the DeGette bill argue that manufacturers are using sweeter flavors to entice children, but several industry surveys reveal that fruity flavors are the most popular among adults.
 Indeed, many who vape do not wish to use a product that tastes like cigarettes because they do not want to be tempted to go back to smoking.

 If the bill is passed, and the FDA rules against the vaping industry, the federal government could be empowered to once again infringe on the liberty of those who should be allowed to use whichever products they choose.
-Moreover, if adults who are trying to quit smoking are prevented from purchasing the flavors they prefer, it could make it even more difficult for them to give up a habit that is, quite likely, far more damaging than vaping.We value your comments!
-Please weigh in on our comment section below.
+Moreover, if adults who are trying to quit smoking are prevented from purchasing the flavors they prefer, it could make it even more difficult for them to give up a habit that is, quite likely, far more damaging than vaping.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com